AmrAbdalrahman/TruflaNodeJS/README.md

 # API

-- for API [documentation](https://documenter.getpostman.com/view/5140236/TzRUA6U9) that contains examples for success and failures endpoints
+- for API [documentation](https://documenter.getpostman.com/view/5140236/TzRUA6U9) that contains examples for success, failures and the data model endpoints

 # Testing